 Which Harmonica Should I Buy?

-If you plan to seriously learn to play harmonicas, then I would recommend spending $20-$25 bucks on a decent Hohner Special 20 or a Lee Oskar Major Diatonic harmonica.
+If you plan to seriously learn to play harmonicas, then I would recommend the Hohner Special 20 or a Lee Oskar Major Diatonic harmonica.
 Both of these are very high quality instruments and work great for beginners.
-However, if you just want to get a harmonica to exercise your lungs, you can find lots of cheap ones for less than five bucks.
+However, if you just want to get a harmonica to exercise your lungs, you can go for something inexpensive.